 - Real time carrier quote functionality is available on all plans.

-- The ‘Instant Sites’ option is a good (and cheap) stopgap measure for merchants who need a store quickly.
+- Its ‘Instant Sites’ option is a good (and cheap) stopgap measure for merchants who need a store quickly.

 Reasons I’d avoid Ecwid

-- The multi-currency functionality, while generally good, doesn’t display the local currency at the final stage of checkout.
+- The multi-currency functionality doesn’t display the local currency at the final stage of checkout.

-- You can’t use product variants on the free or entry-level plans.
+- You can’t use product variants on the Starter or Venture plans.

 - The mobile POS integrations only work with iOS devices.